Em1tt/ametrine.host/README.md

 ## Code

 ### Starting up the backend
-Do this in the order specified
+Do this in the order specified.
 **This backend has scripts built only for Linux machines as of now.**
 ```shell
 npm i  # install dependencies